Learn Python with Talk Python's 270 hours of courses

 52:00 been liking it a lot.
 Oh, it's brilliant.
 Yeah,

 52:03 I think it's Yeah, it's so brilliant.
 It takes all the cool modern features of Python and puts it together.
 So let me make one recommendation for you.
 If Check this out, I just want to get your reaction to this for people as Yeah, a data science machine learning person handle calcs.
 Why is that?
 Have you have you seen hand calc snow to hand calc is crazy.
 So what this does is you write you create a Jupyter Notebook.
 Yeah.
 And you write some sort of math equation that is actually just the computation.
 And then you can ask it to show you and it'll show you as if it wrote it in law tech, what like, step by step like how Yeah, like how it solved the problem.
 So you'd have like, like the nice square root two, if you're doing some kind of like computation that's somewhat technical and hard.
-Yeah, in Jupiter, it'll actually show you like what you would put into like a math textbook or two physics textbook to derive the equations and even the steps you might take to go from one
+Yeah, in Jupyter, it'll actually show you like what you would put into like a math textbook or two physics textbook to derive the equations and even the steps you might take to go from one

 52:52 didn't do proof for you.